NHanousek/0D-Tidal-Range/README.md

 ## 0D Modelling of tidal range schemes eventually with a good amount of parallelisation and possibly CUDA too (but mainly because it makes for a cooler name).

+### To Do:
+	- Make default setting for energy value in model file "constant"

 ### Origins
 Based off Jingjings rebuild of Reza's 0D model, but in C++ as opposed to Fortran with the aim of making a modern built and stored project.